ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 #### How might you approach this task using other tools?
 - I might use python or other script languages instead of using spreadsheets if the data invovling in the lab is huge.

+## PartIV - Hello, Blinkenlight

+The LED successfully brinking sychronously with print-out information: when green light shows, it outputs "Green!" on the serial port; when blue light shows, it outputs "Blue!" on the serial port.

+See code for detail.